naelstrof/maim/README.md

     -d=FLOAT, --delay=FLOAT            Set the amount of time to wait before taking an image.
     -id=INT, --windowid=INT            Set the window id to take a picture of, defaults to the root window id.
     -hc, --hidecursor                  Prevent the system cursor from appearing in the screenshot.
+    -m=TYPE, --mask=TYPE               Mask screenshots so non-visible pixels are black and transparent.
+                                           TYPE can be one of the following: ON, OFF, AUTO The AUTO setting only masks screenshots when they cover a majority of the screen and they aren't a specific window screenshot.
+                                           --mask is set to AUTO by default.
     -v, --version                      Prints version.

 slop options